 10. Make sure the data you’re sharing is purposeful.
 While it can be tempting to provide a laundry list of data, what really stands out is when an award submission provides data that illustrates how the project results tied back to your talent goals.
 Data can help us glean important insights, but if the metrics aren’t tied back to a concrete goal, they don’t really matter.

 To learn more and submit your nomination, visit the Rally Awards website.
-The early bird entry deadline is January 31, 2021, and the final entry deadline is February 15, 2021.
-Winners will be announced on April 7, 2021, in a live virtual awards ceremony.
+The early bird entry deadline is January 31, 2023, and the final entry deadline is February 17, 2023.
+Winners will be announced in a live virtual awards ceremony in April 2023.